ntrappe/wi21-cse110-lab3/standup_notes.md

       font-weight: bold;
    }
    ```
-- Flexbox (Links to an external site.)
+- Flexbox
    - [ ] Must have more than two children within the element that is using flexbox.
 Must use minimum **three** of the flexbox related attributes.
-- Grid (Links to an external site.)
+- Grid
-   - [ ] Must have more than two children within the element that is using grid.
+   - Must have more than two children within the element that is using grid.
 Must use minimum **three** of the flexbox related attributes.
+   - [ ]
 - [ ] Media Query.
 At least **one query** based on the screen width